Sanjanah8/Easy-Pay-Dynamic-Wallet-Splitter/README.md

 * **AI/ML and OCR Integration**

-  The idea is to reads SMS scans bills for easy splitting
+  The idea is to read SMS and scan bills for easy splitting

 * **Multilingual SMS Input Support**